earthly/website/blog/_posts/2022-04-11-write-for-us.md

 2. Write a Draft

-  Write your draft in a google doc, using markdown.
+  Write your draft in a Google Doc, using Markdown.

 3. Get Published.